cbl-dart/cbl-dart/packages/cbl_flutter_prebuilt/README.md

 All file paths are interpreted as mustache templates and the rendered string is used as the output path.

 To generate the packages run `dart run` in this packages directory.
-The output is written to `./build`.
+The packages are written to `packages/cbl_flutter_ce|ee`.

 ## Publishing